Skip to main content

 Density Higher, usually 700-900 kg/m3 Lower, usually 400-600 kg/m3

-Tensile Strength High, resists pulling forces Moderate
+Tensile Strength High, resists pulling forces well Moderate

 Compressive Strength Excellent for load-bearing posts Good for walls and light framing